pimutils/vdirsyncer/README.rst

 License
 =======

-vdirsyncer is released under the MIT License, see ``LICENSE`` for more details.
+vdirsyncer is released under the Expat/MIT License, see ``LICENSE`` for more details.